Money in the Bank (2019)

-The 2019 Money in the Bank was the 10th annual Money in the Bank professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-The event took place on May 19, 2019, at the XL Center in Hartford, Connecticut.
+The 2019 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 10th annual Money in the Bank and took place on May 19, 2019, at the XL Center in Hartford, Connecticut, held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.

-Twelve matches were contested at the event including one on the Kickoff pre-show.
+Twelve matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, unannounced entrant Brock Lesnar won the men's Money in the Bank ladder match.
 Bayley won the women's ladder match in the opening match, and later cashed in the contract to win the SmackDown Women's Championship from Charlotte Flair, who herself had just won the title from Becky Lynch.
 In her other title defense, Lynch retained the Raw Women's Championship against Lacey Evans.
 In other prominent matches, Kofi Kingston defeated Kevin Owens to retain SmackDown's WWE Championship, while Seth Rollins defeated AJ Styles to retain Raw's Universal Championship.

 Production

 Background

-Money in the Bank is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2010, generally held between June and July.
+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between June and July.
 The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 While the briefcases at the 2018 event contained contracts that guaranteed the winners a match for a world championship of their respective brand at any time within the next year, the 2019 contracts allowed the winners the choice of either brands' world championships.
-Since the 2017 event, each year's show has featured a men's and a women's ladder match, and beginning with 2018, each features eight wrestlers, evenly divided between the Raw and SmackDown brands.
+Since the 2017 event, each year's show has featured a men's and a women's ladder match, and beginning with 2018, each features eight wrestlers, evenly divided between the Raw and SmackDown brand divisions.
 Male wrestlers competed for a contract to grant them a match for either Raw's Universal Championship or SmackDown's WWE Championship, while female wrestlers competed for a Raw Women's Championship or SmackDown Women's Championship match contract.
-The 2019 event was the 10th event in the Money in the Bank chronology and featured wrestlers from the Raw, SmackDown, and 205 Live brands—the only to feature the 205 Live brand.
-The 2019 event also moved Money in the Bank to the May slot of WWE's pay-per-view calendar, taking place on May 19, 2019, at the XL Center in Hartford, Connecticut.
+Announced on March 4, 2019, the 2019 event was the 10th Money in the Bank and featured wrestlers from the Raw, SmackDown, and 205 Live brands—the only to feature the 205 Live brand.
+The 2019 event also moved Money in the Bank to the May slot of WWE's pay-per-view (PPV) calendar, taking place on May 19, 2019, at the XL Center in Hartford, Connecticut.
+The event aired on pay-per-view worldwide and was available to livestream on the WWE Network.
+Tickets went on sale on March 8.